-In Use Case 3, MFA is required by e-commerce platform administration personnel before they perform

-- system administration activities.
-Implementing MFA for administrative accounts can help limit the risk of - compromising the information system that hosts the e-commerce solution.
+In use case 3, MFA is required by e-commerce platform administration personnel before they perform system administration activities.
+Implementing MFA for administrative accounts can help limit the risk of compromising the information system that hosts the e-commerce solution.
 This applies to both example implementations (cost threshold and risk engine).
-This helps limit the risk of the e-commerce platform - 678 administrator's authentication credentials being compromised and provides assurance that they are - 679 being used by an authorized person.
+This helps limit the risk of the e-commerce platform administrator's authentication credentials being compromised and provides assurance that they are being used by an authorized person.

-5.3 Customization Options Leveraging the Cost Threshold Example Implementation's Use Cases
+5.3 Cost Threshold Example Implementation Customization Options